solo-io/gloo-ref-arch/two-phased-canary/part4/README.md

 # Two-phased canary rollout with Gloo, part 4

-In the first part of this series, we tried to come up with a realistic workflow that you could use to perform canary testing and progressive delivery, so teams can safely deliver new versions of their services in your production environment.
+In the first part of this series, we tried to come up with a robust workflow that you could use to perform canary testing and progressive delivery, so teams can safely deliver new versions of their services to users in a production environment.

-In the second part, we looked at how we can scale this to potentially many teams, while maintaining a clean separation between domain and route-level configuration, to minimize the amount of configuration dev teams need to maintain to facilitate these workflows.
+In the second part, we looked at how we can scale this to potentially many teams, while maintaining a clean separation between domain and route-level configuration.
+This helps minimize the amount of configuration dev teams need to maintain to facilitate these workflows.

 In the third part, we showed how teams can start to take advantages of other features in Gloo, such as traffic shadowing, by enabling options on their routes.